joshbrunty/Indexer/README.md

 # Indexer
 Indexer is a Python script that generates an .html index of files within a selected directory.
 This script generates an .html index of files within a directory (recursive is OFF by default).
 Start from current dir or from folder passed as first positional argument.
 Optionally filter by file types with --filter "\*.py".
-This script is an hodgepodge of older scripts and elements of other scripts.
+This script is an hodgepodge of older scripts collected & built over the years.

 ## Prerequisites:
 * This script requires you to have **[Python > 3.x.x](https://www.python.org/downloads/)** installed on your system.
-* Ideally use the current build of **[Python 3.10](https://www.python.org/downloads/release/python-3100/)** (significantly faster processing!)
+* Ideally use the current build of **[Python 3.10](https://www.python.org/downloads/release/python-3100/)** (significantly faster processing! 🏃)

 ## Usage
 *python3 indexer.py /top_dir*